2008

 - progress and authorizer callbacks

-amalgalitecommand line tool similar to thesqlite3commandline tool- utf-16 support
+command line tool similar to thesqlite3

 - blob support